flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

 function call, then extract that nested function call and pass it the same kind of data and see what happens.

-Now you know how to get mapified records, you can filter on their glitter index:
+Now that you know how to get mapified records, you can filter on their glitter index:

 ```clojure